chandy619/file-permissions/README.md

 <img width="358" alt="image" src="https://github.com/chandy619/file-permissions/assets/144288806/6b754c53-ae87-4f53-a7a7-d3108723d304">
 </p>
 <p>
 Switch to Client'1's VM and open File Explorer.
 Enter '\\dc-1' to locate the network shared folders.
-Because you are logged in as a normal 'Domain User', you will notice you won't have access to the 'no-access' folder and you will not be able to add new files to the 'read-access' folder, but you will be able to in the 'write-access' folder.
+Since you are logged in as a normal 'Domain User', you will notice you won't have access to the 'no-access' folder and you will not be able to add new files to the 'read-access' folder, but you will be able to in the 'write-access' folder.
 This is because we've set specific permissions for each folder.
 </p>
 <br />